My first job ever was telemarketing: renewing people’s subscriptions to Time magazine. We worked on commission.

 If they complained about the price of a three-year subscription, he’d say, “Ok — we’ll just do a two-year renewal, then.”

 If they complained about that, he’d say, “Alright — a one-year renewal it is.”

+He made a sale with almost every call!
+For me, it would take almost two hundred calls before I'd make one sale.
 But after listening in to a few of his calls I imitated his approach, and within a few weeks I became the top salesman on the floor.